 In order to become a whole and fully healed person, you must integrate the dark and the light.

 The more you suppress shadow the more it will come seeping out in destructive and self-sabotaging ways, often times when you least expect it.
 When you acknowledge shadow and give it space to be, you may find that you’re more patient, kind, and accepting of yourself and others.

 All worldly change must start within first.
 Taking a closer look at your own dark side can further the progression of our society taking a look within as well.
 Think of shadow work as a way to lift the veils and exposing our earthly troubles.
 In order to heal, individually and as a species, we must acknowledge the dark.

 You might be wondering how to identify parts of your shadow side.
 If these attributes tend to reside in the subconscious how can you become aware of them?
 You know the phrase, “you spot it you got it”?
 Most of us walk around projecting our shadow sides onto others, constantly judging and condemning others, for things that secretly reside deep within us.

 Next step, cultivate mindfulness.

-Now that you understand that your gut feelings of anger and judgement are your own shadows being reflected back to you it’s a matter of being aware of when they come up.
+Now that you understand that your gut feelings of anger and judgment are your own shadows being reflected back to you it’s a matter of being aware of when they come up.

-Keeping a journal or a list on your phone can be a great way of keeping track of instances, people, and events that send you down the judgement rabbit hole.
+Keeping a journal or a list on your phone can be a great way of keeping track of instances, people, and events that send you down the judgment rabbit hole.

 Side note, exploring shadow is heavy work.
 Though you can certainly work on it alone, it may bring up things that are hard to work through on your own.
 If you really want to dig deep, I encourage you to recruit guidance from a therapist or healer as well.